How To Find A Good Hostel

 5. Read the descriptions, look at the pictures, and check the reviews.

 How do you know what’s considered “good” if all the hostel descriptions sound the same?
 I’ll explain what to look for below, but to me, “good” is a term that means “it meets my wants/needs.”
 Sometimes I will be looking for a party hostel (explained below) and other times I want something quieter.
-What’s good to one person may not be good for another.
+What’s good for one person may not be good for another.
 This is where you need to ask yourself what you want out of this hostel and then check the description and reviews for that.
 Make sense?
 There are tons of other little details to look out for like wifi, free breakfast, etc. and I’ll include all those below too.
 Just so you know, hostel hunting takes me an absurdly long time because I’m overly detailed and re-read everything a dozen times.
-You can easily fall into this time wrap trap.
+You can easily fall into this time warp trap.
 I usually end up picking the 1st or 2nd one I saw so trust me, just go with your initial instinct!

 Amenities & Events

 Hostels may also have features such as kitchens, bars, laundry facilities, common areas, computer centers, etc. Some hostels even have rooftop bars overlooking the city and rooftop pools!
-More social hostels may have scheduled events such as free walking tours, cooking classes or bar crawls, while other hostels may not.
+Social hostels may have scheduled events such as free walking tours, cooking classes or bar crawls, while other hostels may not.
 You will find all this out when reading the hostel description and reviews.

 Cleanliness & Security

 Hostels are clean!
 Not all of them, but a lot.
 Pictures and reviews will help you decide before booking.
 Hostels are safe too!
 Again, security measures will vary by hostel (and some are not secure at all) but I’ve stayed in many hostels with electronic key access that limits you to the common areas, floor you’re staying on, and specific room.
 Some hostels I’ve stayed in had a special knock, while others had a security guard checking wristbands and IDs after a certain time to make sure no unwanted guests came in at night.
 Again, read the descriptions and reviews.
+Note: Most hostels have a locker for you to put your belongings in.
+Sometimes it’s big enough for your whole bag, other times it’s just big enough for your passport, cash, camera, and computer.
+Either way, there are safety measures in place.

 The bathroom situation varies by hostel and by room.
 I’ll explain more below but basically you can have a “private” bathroom for the people in your room or “community” bathroom for the people on the floor.
 Community bathrooms usually have several toilets, sinks, showers, etc. Most community bathrooms are gender specific but I have also stayed in plenty of coed ones too.
 Again, read the description and the reviews if this is important to you.